 In ski areas notorious for heavy snowfalls, metal roofs are often equipped with snow guards—metal or plastic clips or even horizontal bars mounted to sturdy brackets.
 Homeowners can employ the same technology to prevent avalanches from the roofs of their homes.

-Other disadvantages of metal roofs are not matters of safety, but merely issues of convenience or affordability:
+Other disadvantages of metal roofs are not matters of safety, but also issues of convenience or affordability:

 - Metal roofs can be loud during rainstorms or hail.
 It's a simple fact that any object falling on a metal roof will be louder than objects falling on an asphalt shingle or wood shake roof.
 Modern installation processes can insulate somewhat against this noise, though, and over time, owners of metal roofs seldom view this as a serious disadvantage.

 - Metal roofs can fade in time or may be susceptible to staining.